 Missouri murder victim’s daughter wants accused man released

-SIKESTON, Mo.
-(AP) _ The daughter of a southeast Missouri murder victim says the man convicted of the killing should be released from prison.
+SIKESTON, Mo. – The daughter of a southeast Missouri murder victim says the man convicted of the killing should be released from prison.

 The Southeast Missourian reports that Crystal King was 17 when her mother, Sheila Box, was fatally shot in Sikeston in 2000.
 David Robinson was convicted for the death on the testimony of two jailhouse informants who later recanted their statements.